All the best Parks, Reserves and Gardens in Singapore

 Every major city tends to set aside “green” spaces within the city limits e.g. parks and gardens.
-There are numerous such places in Singapore, where locals and tourists alike visit to enjoy fresh air and a much-needed break from the urban rush.
+There are numerous such places in Singapore, the locals and tourists alike visit to enjoy the fresh air and a much-needed break from the urban rush.

 In August 2010, Singapore hosted the inaugural Youth Olympic Games.
 To commemorate this milestone, the Youth Olympic Park was constructed in the Marina Bay area.
 Visit this unique art park featuring artworks by local youths.

 List of all parks, reserves and gardens in Singapore